-1. Illustrate the concepts of Project Management for developing software projects.
+1 Illustrate the concents of Project Management for developing software projects 1.
+Illustrate the concepts of Project Management for developing software projects.
 2. Demonstrate the software project evaluation issues 3.
 Classify the software projects for development using suitable process models 4.
 Predict the software cost and risk for the software projects 5.
 Design a framework for managing various aspects of software projects like resource allocation, monitoring and control, contract and quality management etc.

 1. Apply the concepts of Project Management for developing software projects.
-2. Solve the software project evaluation issues.
+2. 2.
+Solve the software project evaluation issues.
 3. Categorize the software projects for development using suitable process models 4.
-Estimate the software cost and risk for the software projects.
+4. Estimate the software cost and risk for the software projects.
 5. Create a framework for managing various aspects of software projects like resource allocation, monitoring and control, contract and quality management etc.